The Chick: You're wearing lipstick!

-- Sherri Martel would usual use face paint but would sometimes substitute eyeshadow.
+- Sherri Martel would wear typical wrestling warpaint, but sometimes substitute eyeshadow.

 - Sara Del Rey apparently mistook "eye shadow" for "war paint".
 If you see her smearing it around, keep your distance.
 If you're unfortunate to be her scheduled opponent when she's shadowed up, brace yourself and keep an eye out for fowls.